rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 foo!(bar!(baz));
 ```

-For the `baz` AST node in the final output, the expansion-order hierarchy is
+For the `baz` `AST` node in the final output, the expansion-order hierarchy is
 `ROOT -> id(foo) -> id(bar) -> baz`, while the call-site hierarchy is `ROOT ->
 baz`.

 ### Macro Backtraces

-Macro backtraces are implemented in [`rustc_span`] using the hygiene machinery
+`macro` backtraces are implemented in [`rustc_span`] using the hygiene machinery
 in [`rustc_span::hygiene`][hy].

 [`rustc_span`]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_span/index.html

 ## Producing Macro Output

-Above, we saw how the output of a macro is integrated into the AST for a crate,
+Above, we saw how the output of a `macro` is integrated into the `AST` for a crate,
 and we also saw how the hygiene data for a crate is generated.
 But how do we
-actually produce the output of a macro?
-It depends on the type of macro.
+actually produce the output of a `macro`?
+It depends on the type of `macro`.

-There are two types of macros in Rust:
+There are two types of `macro`s in Rust:
-`macro_rules!` macros (a.k.a.
-"Macros By Example" (MBE)) and procedural macros
+`macro_rules!` `macro`s (a.k.a.
+"Macros By Example" (MBE)) and procedural `macro`s
-(or "proc macros"; including custom derives).
+(or "proc `macro`s"; including custom derives).
 During the parsing phase, the normal
-Rust parser will set aside the contents of macros and their invocations.
+Rust parser will set aside the contents of `macro`s and their invocations.
 Later,
-macros are expanded using these portions of the code.
+`macro`s are expanded using these portions of the code.

 Some important data structures/interfaces here:
-- [`SyntaxExtension`] - a lowered macro representation, contains its expander
+- [`SyntaxExtension`] - a lowered `macro` representation, contains its expander
-  function, which transforms a `TokenStream` or AST into another `TokenStream`
+  function, which transforms a `TokenStream` or `AST` into another `TokenStream`
-  or AST + some additional data like stability, or a list of unstable features
+  or `AST` + some additional data like stability, or a list of unstable features
-  allowed inside the macro.
+  allowed inside the `macro`.
 - [`SyntaxExtensionKind`] - expander functions may have several different
-  signatures (take one token stream, or two, or a piece of AST, etc).
+  signatures (take one token stream, or two, or a piece of `AST`, etc).
 This is
   an enum that lists them.
 - [`BangProcMacro`]/[`TTMacroExpander`]/[`AttrProcMacro`]/[`MultiItemModifier`] -
-  traits representing the expander function signatures.
+  `trait`s representing the expander function signatures.

 [`SyntaxExtension`]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_expand/base/struct.SyntaxExtension.html
 [`SyntaxExtensionKind`]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_expand/base/enum.SyntaxExtensionKind.html